jorgen/json_struct/README.md

-# **Structurize your JSON!!!**
+# **Structurize your JSON**

 [![Build Status](https://travis-ci.org/jorgen/json_struct.svg?branch=master)](https://travis-ci.org/jorgen/json_struct)

 json_struct is a single header only library that parses JSON to C++ structs/classes and serializing structs/classes to JSON.

-It is intented to be used by copying the json_struct.h file from the include folder into the include path for the project.
+It is intended to be used by copying the json_struct.h file from the include folder into the include path for the project.
 It is only the json_struct.h file that is needed to serialize and deserialize json from structures.

 It is dependent on some C++11 features and is tested on newer versions of gcc and clang.
-It is also tested on VS 2013 and VS 2015.
+It is also tested on VS 2015 and newer.

 json_struct can parse json and automatically populate structures with content by adding some metadata to the C++ structs.